-Form 05-170 Texas Franchise Tax Payment Form
+Texas Franchise Tax Payment Form

-Filing requirements: Any taxable entity that owes any amount of franchise tax where the tax was not remitted electronically is required to submit the payment form with a check or money order made payable to the Texas Comptroller.
+Filing requirements: Any taxable entity that owes any amount of franchise tax where the tax was not remitted electronically is required to submit the payment form with a check or money order made payable to the Comptroller of Public Accounts.
 Please put the reporting entity's Texas taxpayer identification number and the report year on the check.